Passais Villages

 Passais Villages (/fr/) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of L'Épinay-le-Comte, Passais (the seat) and Saint-Siméon.

+Geography

+The commune is made up of the following collection of villages and hamlets, Passais, L'Épinay-le-Comte, Saint-Siméon, La Richardière and Beslay.

+The river Colmont flows through the commune.

+The commune is in the Normandie-Maine Regional Natural Park.